You don’t blog? (5/5: the finale!)

 Just don’t be long and full of platitudes.
 Remember, playing softball wins more than hardball.

-Prepare a ‘biobox’ jpeg for use as in-text illustration.
 A blogger inviting you to guestblog usually asks for your bio and a mugshot.
 A biobox combines the two in one.
-Look at the Jane Bloggs spoof biobox here and mine below.
+Look at the Jane Bloggs spoof biobox (RIGHT) and mine (below).

 Shameless prostitution: I’ll be more than happy to produce a biobox jpeg for your blog if you supply me with your copy and a picture.
 It only takes me minutes to make one.

-(You’re fired for prostituting for free.—Editor)
+[You’re fired for prostituting for free.—Editor]

 A ‘corporate’ image may be relevant for advanced bloggers.
 The below are optional.

-My own indent cards (photo) are full colour on one side and one colour the other (4C+1C).
-Each costs me around 3 cents US or 2p British, which is comparable to the cost of a packet of 100 index cards.
-But then again, I’m a printer and I’m pretentious and need the ‘corporate image.’
+Each costs me around 3¢ US (or 2p British), which is comparable to the cost of a packet of 100 index cards.

-Pocket notebooks with your blog name or logo on the cover.
+POCKET NOTEBOOKS with your blog name or logo on the cover.
 Clearly costly to custom-make but they evince a professional if somewhat journalistic image.

-Letterheads specially designed for your blog probably takes it right into the corporate realm, especially if you’re hoping (or imagining) your blogging could lead to paid work.
+LETTERHEADS specially designed for your blog probably takes it right into the corporate realm, especially if you’re hoping (or imagining) your blogging could lead to paid work.

-Stickers or banners with your blog name or logo are perhaps the cheapest way to corporatise your blog.
+STICKERS or BANNERS with your blog name or logo are perhaps the cheapest way to corporatise your blog.
 Stick them on your notebooks, photobag, property, etc. The major newspapers and news agencies have their gear emblazoned with corporate ID stickers.
 Make your stickers in square shape (rather than a strip) so they’ll fit any item.

-T-shirts with your blog logo or name is something you wear ‘on assignment’ as if you’re some kind of freelance journo.
+T-SHIRTS with your blog logo or name is something you wear ‘on assignment’ as if you’re some kind of freelance journo.
 I have two tees like that which I wear on those occasions where I wish to be clearly identified as a ‘staff member’ of my blog.

-(That’s enough expensive recommendations.—Editor)
+[That’s enough expensive recommendations.—Editor]

 * * *